dragoonDorise/pegasus-android-metadata/README.md

 You need to copy the contents of the **commons** folder to your Android internal storage, on the root folder where you should have a RetroArch and pegasus-frontend folders already, make sure you merge your folders so we add these files to the ones that are already there, You'll probably need to overwrite some files.
 Remember: Merge folders and overwrite files.

+Remember the XXXX-XXXX number we got earlier?

+Edit internal/common/pegasus-frontend/game_dirs.txt and replace 0000-0000 with the number.

-For some systems need to copy some extra files because you need extra configuration, just look for your systems name folder and do the same, copy its contents in your Android internal storage.
+For some systems you need to copy some extra files because you need extra configuration, just look for your systems name folder and do the same, copy its contents in your Android internal storage.

 Example, If you have an Anbernic RG552 you'll need to Copy the contents of the common folder and then copy the contents of the rg552 folder. **Always copy the common folder first**

-Once this is done you can delete this folder if you want.

 ## 6 Download your roms Artwork